SheepMan/nachos-eclipse/README.md

 }
 ```

-This fucntionality is most useful if you wish to create more 'top-level' test
+This functionality is most useful if you wish to create more 'top-level' test
 suites like the UnitTests one we provide.
 You just need to make sure and set
 up a different run configuration for them before you run them.